sakshambakshi/js-topic/readme.md

 ```

 ###### Most useful example of Partial Application of Bind
-What You just saw in the below example is that bind returns a function in which you need to pass less arguments or to **say Prefill The arguments**
+What You just saw in the below example is that bind returns a function in which you need to pass less arguments or to **say it just Prefills The arguments**

 ```js
 import {useState , useEffect} from "react"